Collage effects for /image/merge: polaroid-stack and mosaic

 polaroid-stack lays the inputs out as overlapping instant photos on a colored canvas, with a

-can pin a layout once you like it.
+so you can pin a layout once you like it.

 Under the hood we compute how many photos per row will fit the canvas, size the polaroid paper so that the shot inside stays square, drop each one at a slight pseudo-random angle, and composite the result onto a beige paper-ish background by default.